TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/18 - Job/Job 12/Job 12.22.md

 ---

-He uncovereth deep things out of darkness, And bringeth out to light the shadow of death.
+He uncovers deep things out of darkness, and brings out to light the shadow of death.